 In this paper, we describe the concept of operations (CONOPS) for a UAV post-disaster search platform, platform motion compensation architecture and experimental results for ultrasonic sensor driven motion compensation.
 A programmable bench top test platform was constructed to mimic the unwanted UAV platform motion.
 A motion compensation sub-platform was mounted on the base platform and was programmed to compensate for the base platform motion based on inputs from an ultrasonic sensor that measured the unwanted motion in real-time.
-A 10 GHz radar sensor was mounted on the bench top test platform and without the motion compensation.
+A 10 GHz radar sensor was mounted on the bench top test platform and pointed at a respiration phantom to assess the performance with and without the motion compensation.